Dear School Parents,

 I am grateful to belong to such a remarkable community!
 Our faculty has stepped up in amazing ways to transform curriculum into our current e-learning platform, and to make meaningful and stimulating opportunities available to our families that teach, enrich, and build community from home.
 Our students have embraced our new virtual classrooms, transitioned to meet the challenges of remote learning, and engaged with new resources with enthusiasm and flexibility.
 And we promise to continue to refine and build upon this framework as together we learn what works best for our families.

-Thank you to our parents who are making significant sacrifices at home to juggle work and the demands of an e-learning schedule from home.
+Thank you to our parents who have made significant sacrifices at home to juggle work and the demands of an e-learning schedule.
 Your support makes all we do possible!
 I’d also like to thank Father Wayne, Joe D’Arco, and our entire parish staff for their work behind the scenes to meet the needs of those in our community who may be isolated, suffering, and in need of our ministry.
 I am grateful for our continued access to daily liturgies and for the many ways Father Watts supports us.
 Thank you!

 You remain in my prayers, as always.